SAP/gigya-android-sdk/sdk-core/README.md

 The available parameters for the "showScreenSetts" method are the same as those for the webSDK, as described here: https://help.sap.com/docs/SAP_CUSTOMER_DATA_CLOUD/8b8d6fffe113457094a17701f63e3d6a/413a5b7170b21014bbc5a10ce4041860.html

-Optional Boolean fullScreen field which will force the displaying of the PluginFragment to fit into the screen.
+An optional Boolean fullScreen field which will force the displaying of the PluginFragment to fit into the screen.
 Customizing the look & feel of the PluginFragment is recommended.
-It can be done by simply copying the gigya_plugin_fragment.xml file from the SDKs source code to your application res/layout folder directory.
+It can be done by simply copying the gigya_fragment_webview.xml file from the SDK's source code to your application res/layout folder directory.
 Once copied you will be able to change & customize the layout to your choosing (with some restrictions of course).

 ```
 Keep in mind that you cannot remove any element or change any existing element id.
-Doing so could result in unexpected crashes, as
-the SDK will still expect these elements to be presented.
+Doing so could result in unexpected crashes, as the SDK will still expect these elements to be presented.
 ```